IFGA26 Categories > Heritage

 What this includes

-• Input shaping how heritage is interpreted or presented
+• Input shaping heritage interpretation

 What counts

-This doesn’t (on its own)
+This doesn’t include

-• Heritage education without connection to place
+• Projects without connection to place

-If your work spans multiple areas, choose the category that best reflects what changed.
+If your work spans multiple areas, choose the category that best represents what was shaped.
+If it fits within two categories, submit each application separately as an original entry

 Eligibility